 It’s not that those things aren’t important, it’s just not important to listen to someone’s opinion on those issues.
 We all seem to think because it’s our opinion, that it is the right one and that isn’t true.
 One of the great things about the world we live in is you can have your own opinion.
 It’s up to you if you want to share it.
 It’s up to you if you want to change it.
 We can give someone all the information we want, but until they are in a place they are willing to listen and are open to having their opinion change, it won’t matter.

 Now that I’m not constantly allowing all the negative emotions of others into my life, I find myself generally happier.
 The things I think about people are more positive.
-I find I’m more open now to allowing my opinions and views to change since I’m not constantly bombarded without people are telling me how I should think and feel.
+I find I’m more open now to allowing my opinions and views to change since I’m not constantly bombarded without people telling me how I should think and feel.
 I’m developing those views on my own, not because someone told me to.
 I prayed a lot about where my heart was and where God wanted it to be.
-And I think this is how he answering that prayer.
+And I think this is how He is answering that prayer.

 So if you’re like me and find that your mental health isn’t the best right now, try taking a step back.
-Focus on something you love that brings you joy, let yourself get caught up in it.
+Focus on something you love that brings you joy, and let yourself get caught up in it.
 Those issues have a time and a place, but they don’t need to consume you.